-We have not tried to address the impact of health care shocks and the savings fluctuations investors are exposed to over their lifetime.
-Health care shocks due to changes in health needs have an associated cost that must be met, as do savings fluctuations arising from employment shocks and contribution variations during the accumulation years.
+We have not tried to address the impact of health care shocks and the savings fluctuations investors are exposed to over their lifetimes.
+Health care shocks due to changes in health needs have a cost that must be met, as do savings fluctuations arising from employment shocks and contribution variations during the accumulation years.

-We expect eventually to provide a holistic life-cycle model that would optimize saving, investing, and spending strategies in the presence of a range of uncertainties faced by investors during their lifetime, such as asset returns, health states, and savings shocks.
-Furthermore, in future versions of VLCM we anticipate leveraging dynamic programming to have the model replicate dynamic decisions investors make in real time.
+We expect eventually to provide a holistic life-cycle model that would optimize saving, investing, and spending strategies amid a range of uncertainties that investors face during their lifetimes, such as asset returns, health states, and savings shocks.
+Furthermore, in future versions of the VLCM, we anticipate leveraging dynamic programming to have the model replicate dynamic decisions investors make in real time.

-Finally, we would like to remind readers that, like any other model, VLCM is exposed to model specification risk.
+Finally, we remind readers that, as with any other model, the VLCM is exposed to model-specification risk.
 Although the model specification builds on a robust body of empirical evidence from both practitioners and academics in the field, it's important to acknowledge this risk.